-When British sailors established colonies and trading outpost in the Americas and Africa, they took their language with them.
+When British sailors established colonies and trading outposts in the Americas and Africa, they took their language with them.
 Over the course of the 17th and 18th centuries, both pidgins and creoles developed in order to facilitate communication.

-Today, English creole examples can be found in Africa, in the Caribbean and in the islands of the Pacific Ocean.
+Today, English creole examples can be found in Africa, in the Caribbean, and in the islands of the Pacific Ocean.
 Some of the most widely spoken include:

 Nigerian Pidgin, despite the name, is in fact a creole language.
-It is widely used across Nigeria and is thought to have around 30 million first language speakers and 40 million second language speakers.
+It is widely used across Nigeria and is thought to have around 30 million first-language speakers and 40 million second-language speakers.

 87% of the population of Sierra Leone speaks Krio.
 That includes some 473,000 people who speak it as a first language and as many as four million who speak it as a second language.

-Over three million people speak Jamaican Creole.
+Over three million people speak Jamaican creole.
 It’s spoken not only by residents of Jamaica but by the Jamaican diaspora.
 The language is based on English and Akan, along with other West African linguistic influences.

 Also known as Cameroonian Pidgin English and Kamtok, this creole language is spoken natively by around 5% of Cameroonians and as a second language by around 50%.
 In total, it’s spoken by over two million people.